A Place for Mom

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

+Families often find the added communication from the care team to be a big help.
 “We have some families that want to go to every appointment,” says Morgan.
 “For families who can’t make it, they call me after the visit and we go over what the doctor said.
 We call every resident’s family to let them know that the senior has an appointment on a certain day with a certain provider.”

 Overall, a community’s ability to meet a diverse array of senior health needs can relieve caregivers, increase care transparency, and forecast longer lives for older adults.
 Each benefit of care coordination makes it a key component to consider when touring senior living.